Next: Elastic-Plastic Constitutive Law

 horizontal polarization.

-Finally, the equation relating out-of-plane shear modulus () and
+Finally, the equation relating out-of-plane shear modulus (

 in-plane